COVID-19: Home Care and Home and Community-Based Service Providers

 Providers should monitor the Centers for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services (CMS), and Wisconsin Department of Health Services (DHS) websites for the most current information and resources related to COVID-19 and also contact their local public health department when needed.

-- COVID-19 Vaccination for Communities
+- COVID-19 Vaccines for Long-term Care Residents

 DHS recommends the following actions in accordance with Wis.
 Stat.
 Chs.
 50 and 252, Wis.
 Admin.
 Code Ch.
 DHS 145, and CMS guidance.